-- 1. Follow the DePaul University/School of Nursing/Steans Center community conduct and safety guidelines - 2.
-Meet the expectations of the course and the community partner - 3.
-Work with the community partner to identify mutually beneficial service learning projects - 4.
-Act responsibly and professionally in all matters related to their respective community partner - 5.
-Communicate with the Steans Center and/or the School of Nursing faculty regarding their progress
+- 1. Follow the DePaul University/School of Nursing/Steans Center community conduct, safety and professionalism guidelines. - 2.
+Complete the required number of hours at their assigned CbSL site as outlined in course syllabus. - 3.
+Meet the expectations of the course and the community partner. - 4.
+Work with the community partner to identify mutually beneficial service-learning projects. - 5.
+Act responsibly and professionally in all matters related to their respective community partner. - 6.
+Communicate with the Steans Center and/or the School of Nursing faculty regarding their progress.